wp-plugins/author-customization/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 0.3.0 =
+Completely rewritten to be object-oriented.

 = 0.2.1 =
 Fixed bugs that can cause fatal errors when displaying the author name & description.